arifseyda/PaintApp/README.md

 # Paint Application

-This project develops with C#.
+This project developed with C#.

 This project is so like Paint application.
 You can see the project theme below.